ricardobrg/cart-mobile-template-1/README.md

 ### Create an APP that gets and displays information from RockSpoon's Search API

 - The app will have two screens:
-  - The first one allows the user to search for items (plates) using RockSpoon Search API (https://dev-api.rockspoon.io/search/v2/composed).
+  - The first one allows the user to search for items (plates) using RockSpoon Search API.
 The search can be performed using the search text field.
   - The second screen displays information when an item is selected from the list.